Captain Caveman and the Teen Angels: Summary

 The series follows the mystery-solving adventures of the Teen Angels—Brenda, Dee Dee and Taffy—and their friend Captain Caveman (or Cavey for short), a prehistoric caveman and superhero whom the girls discovered and thawed from a block of ice.
 The concept and general plot for the show was seen as a parody of Charlie's Angels (which also aired on ABC).
 The show also borrowed heavily from Scooby-Doo, another Hanna-Barbera show.

 Captain Caveman's powers include super-strength, a variety of useful objects hidden inside his hair, and a club that allows him to fly and from which pop out different tools he uses to fight crime.
-His trademark is his battle cry of "Captain CAAAAAVEMAAAAAAANNNN!"
+His trademark and catchphrase is his battle cry of "Captain CAAAAAVEMAAAAAAANNNN!"
 Captain Caveman's voice was provided by Mel Blanc.

 A total of forty 11-minute episodes ran for three seasons from 1977 to 1980: sixteen episodes were produced as segments of Scooby's All-Star Laff-A-Lympics in 1977, eight episodes were produced as segments of Scooby's All-Stars in 1978 and sixteen episodes were produced in 1980 when Captain Caveman and the Teen Angels were given their own half-hour show which combined new episodes and reruns from 1977 to 1978.
 Captain Caveman and the Teen Angels also participated in sporting competitions as part of "The Scooby Doobies" team on the half-hour Laff-A-Lympics segment.
 Like many animated series created by Hanna-Barbera in the 1970s, the show contained a laugh track, one of the last Hanna-Barbera productions to do so.